-Most people want to know which diet is best for me to lose weight.
-But there’s a lot more that goes into this question than just–tell me which diet is best for me.
+Most people want to know this as if there’s a magic answer.
+But there’s a lot more that goes into this question.
 Here’s why.

 First, every single body is different.
 Meaning your metabolism is different.
 Your body type is different.
 Yes, your DNA is different.
 But also, your tastes, environmental factors, lifestyle, and habits are all so very different!

 So what I aim to do is give you some guidance on where to start based on what your goals are.
 Then you can further research different dietary styles with the resources listed below.